- Appointed and Elected Officials

 Town Bags are available at the Station and Town Hall.
 The Bags, 16 and 33 gallon capacity, come in sleeves of 5, which cost $5

-Plastic, metal and glass containers under 2 gallons; juice and drink boxes and freezer board can be recycled.
+Plastic, metal and glass containers under 2 gallons; juice and drink boxes and freezer board can be recycled, keep plastic caps on bottles.
 Freezer board is paper board that is white when torn.
 Please rinse containers.
 Flatten non-glass containers; try not to break glass.
 They cannot sort the glass if it’s broken.
-No: plastic caps or lids, coat hangers, egg crates, plastic caps or lids, Styrofoam, ceramics, plate glass, plastic caps or lids, flat ware, scrap metal, plastic caps or lids, hazardous waste containers (ie., motor oil), light bulbs, corks and no plastic caps or lids.
-Yes, this includes the laundry soap and water bottle caps as well as coffee can lids.
+No: coat hangers, egg crates, plastic caps or lids, Styrofoam, ceramics, plate glass, plastic caps or lids, flat ware, scrap metal, plastic caps or lids, hazardous waste containers (ie., motor oil), light bulbs, corks.

 Clean, dry: office paper, paper board (cereal boxes etc.), kraft paper (like paper bags), corrugated paper (cardboard) unwaxed packing paper, magazines, books (remove covers).
 Please remove: excessive tape and Styrofoam packing materials from boxes.
 Reasonably clean and dry materials only.
 Please flatten completely all cardboard boxes; and either bag or tie loose paper.
 Bag or tie loose papers.